 Good Practice: A senior business sponsor should be identified at the highest possible level in the organisation and named in the project definition document.

-A Steering Committee must be set up and become operational from the beginning of the project.
-The Steering Committee is responsible for taking all key decisions about the project and should be comprised of senior managers from the business.
+A steering committee must be set up and operational from the project's beginning.
+The steering committee is responsible for taking all critical decisions about the project and should be composed of senior managers from the business.

-The chair of the Steering Committee has ultimate responsibility for the project.
-The Project Manager leads the project on a daily basis and is fully accountable for delivering the project described in the Project Definition document.
+The chair of the steering committee has ultimate responsibility for the project.
+The project manager leads and is fully accountable for delivering the project described in the project definition document.

-Notes: Before you start your project, find a committed project sponsor who has enough clout in your organisation.
+Note: Before starting your project, find a committed project sponsor with enough clout in your organisation.
 Your project sponsor will prove invaluable in helping you overcome organisational roadblocks as they arise.

-Put simply, a project without a senior business sponsor will fail.
+A project without a senior business sponsor is at serious risk of failure.

 Question 1: Do you have adequate business sponsorship and leadership?

 Question 2: Have you defined and understood the business objectives and benefits?